|

 searching for meteorites.
 There is research in virtually every field of

+science.
 They spent a lot of time teaching us about ecological

 concerns on the Ice.
 Because of the climate in Antarctica, nothing ever